yiqiao-yin/Fundamentals-in-Machine-Learning/README.md

-#Fundamentals in Machine Learning
+# Fundamentals in Machine Learning

 [![AnYinProduction](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://wyn-associates.com/research/)
 [![Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-This is the Github repo for the field of Statistical Machine Learning.
+This is the Github repo for the field of Fundamentals in Machine Learning.
 I set this up for future generations and for anybody who is interested in this topic.
 I hope this site can be helpful for you all.
 Please feel free to contact me on [LinkedIn](https://linkedin/com/in/yiqiaoyin) if you have questions.

 <p align="center">
   <img width="300" src="https://github.com/yiqiao-yin/Fundamentals-in-Machine-Learning/blob/master/Figures/vae.gif">